 - "Waste Management_V2.1": A version created from "Waste Management_V2."

 - "Waste Management_V3": A second new version created from the original SOP.

 - "Waste Management_V2.1.1": A version created from "Waste Management_V2.1."

-So you could see how this could get a little bit hairy over time.
-So make sure you to have a plan for how and when you create new versions of your SOPs.
+As you can see, this could get a little bit hairy over time.
+We recommend having a plan for how and when you create new versions of your SOPs.